 Peanut [and tree nut] allergies, including severe peanut allergies, have increased in school-age children.
 To help ensure the safety of all our children, it is very important that we all try to avoid inadvertently triggering an allergic reaction.
-[Editor’s note, the same information and precautions apply for children with tree nut allergies, like cashew, almond, pecan, pistachio, etc.]
+The same information and precautions apply for children with tree nut allergies, like cashew, almond, pecan, pistachio, etc.

 Any exposure can cause an allergic reaction, and exposure to peanuts can happen any of the following ways: